How to Clear Up Cloudy Hot Tub Water

 If your pH is too low, your water will be acidic and corrosive, damaging your hot tub equipment.
 If your pH is too high, your water will be alkaline, causing scale buildup in your hot tub.

-You'll also need to test for total alkalinity and calcium hardness.
-Total alkalinity should be between 80 and 120 ppm, and calcium hardness should be between 150 and 250 ppm.
-If either of these levels is too high or too low, it can make hot tub water cloudy.
+If either of these levels is too high or too low, it can make your hot tub's water cloudy.

-After you've adjusted the pH levels, it's a good idea to do a partial water change to remove the chemicals from the water.
+After you've adjusted the pH levels, it's a good idea to do a partial water change to remove the hot tub chemicals from the water.
 This will help keep your hot tub water clear and prevent cloudy water.

 Bad Water Balance in Hot Tubs